 5. Get yourself a reusable metallic safety razor rather than a disposable plastic one

-These reusable unisex razors by Jungle Culture are completely plastic free and are available from Bloop in Bristol.
-Bloop also make Jesmonite concrete stands for them which keep them dry to prolong their life.
+These reusable unisex razors by Jungle Culture are completely plastic free and are available from the Hairy Jayne website.
+We also make Jesmonite concrete stands for them which keep them dry to prolong their life.

-6. Go minimal with a slatted bamboo soap dish
+6. Go minimal with a sustainable soap dish

 If one of your sustainable bathroom swaps has been to soap bars, you'll be needing a nice soap dish!
-These simple style soap dishes are made from highly sustainable bamboo and have water drainage to allow soap bars to dry between uses.
-This also helps you to reduce waste by getting the most out of your soap bars.
-Prior Shop in Bristol is run by Beck of Priormade, who makes stylish eco conscious products from low impact, reclaimed and recycled materials.
+Prior Shop in Bristol have some simple style soap dishes made from sustainable materials.
+Prior is run by Beck of Priormade, who makes stylish eco conscious products from low impact, reclaimed and recycled materials.

 Follow Prior Shop on Instagram